ZK-Garage/plonk/plonk-book/src/chapter_3.md

 * constraint_system: The constraint System module stores the implementation of the PLONK Standard Composer, as well as the circuit tools and abstractions, used by the Composer to generate, build, preprocess circuits.
 * proof_system: Proving system
 * error: Defines all possible errors that can be encountered in PLONK
-* prelude: collection of functions needed to use ark-plonk library.
+* prelude: collection of functions needed to use plonk library.
   - Structs:
      - `Circuit`
      - `PublicInputValue`